omundy/learn-computers/topics/networks.md

 ping -c 5 8.8.8.8
 ```

 Run `ping` with different domains to compare speeds.
-What did you notice?
+Why might there be differences?